mojolicious/mojo.js/docs/User-Agent.md

 });
 ```

 And to test [mojo.js](https://mojojs.org) web applications there is no need to mock anything.
-The test user agent can
+The test user-agent can
 automatically start and manage a web server listening to a random port for you.

 ```js